 Audubon Park was the setting for this gorgeous bride's bridal portrait session.
 The use of a long telephoto lens with a wide aperture makes the background melt away and really makes her stand out, while her shoes peeking out from under the dress give just a tiny splash of red.
 The light was perfect at this time of day (late afternoon).

-In this series of photographs, I asked her to simply walk along this curved walkway as she held her dress up, but specifically requested that she not look at the camera.
+In this series of photographs, I asked her to simply walk along this walkway that curves around the fountain near the St. Charles Avenue entrance to the park as she held her dress up, but specifically requested that she not look at the camera.
 Though a traditional bridal portrait is usually at least somewhat carefully posed, I enjoy capturing some more candid-like mostly unposed images during the session as well, as these images will tend to show the bride's individual personality more.

 Location: 6500 Magazine St, New Orleans, LA 70118.